longle0702/cigarette-detection-yolov12/data/README.roboflow.txt

-Smoking person - v3 2025-02-19 10:41am
+Smoking Detection - v3 2025-02-15 3:17pm
 ==============================

-This dataset was exported via roboflow.com on February 19, 2025 at 3:41 AM GMT
+This dataset was exported via roboflow.com on February 15, 2025 at 8:20 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects